This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Broccoli is an antioxidant powerhouse, with key vitamins, flavonoids and carotenoids, and thus a perfect anti-inflammatory food.
-These work together to lower oxidative stress in the body and help battle both chronic inflammation and the risk of developing cancer.
-(9)
+These work together to lower oxidative stress in the body and help battle both chronic inflammation.

-Usually, when it’s packaged in supplement form, quercetin is often paired with bromelain, a digestive enzyme that’s one of the benefits of pineapple.
-After being used for years as part of an anti-inflammatory foods protocol, bromelain is observed to have immune-modulating abilities — that is, it helps regulate the immune response that so often creates unwanted and unnecessary inflammation.
-(11)
+Usually, when it’s packaged in supplement form, quercetin is often paired with bromelain, a digestive enzyme that contributes to the benefits of pineapple.
+After being used for years as part of an anti-inflammatory foods protocol, bromelain has been observed to have immune-modulating abilities — that is, it helps regulate the immune response that so often creates unwanted and unnecessary inflammation.

 The benefits of pineapple are due to its high supply of vitamin C, vitamin B1, potassium and manganese, in addition to other special antioxidants that help prevent disease formation.
 Pineapple is filled with phytonutrients that work as well as many medicines do to reduce symptoms of some of the most common illnesses and conditions we see today.

 It’s the ultimate fatty fish.
-Salmon is an excellent source of essential fatty acids, and considered one of the best omega-3 foods.
+Salmon is an excellent source of essential fatty acids and considered one of the best omega-3 foods.
 Omega-3s are some of the most potent anti-inflammatory substances, showing consistent relief of inflammation and reduction of the need for anti-inflammatory medications.
-(12)

 The source of fish and meat among anti-inflammatory foods is a vital component.
 One of the dangers of farmed fish is it doesn’t have the same nutrients as wild-caught salmon.

-Bone broths contain minerals in forms that your body can easily absorb: calcium, magnesium, phosphorus, silicon, sulphur and others.
-They contain chondroitin sulphates and glucosamine, the compounds sold as pricey supplements to reduce inflammation, arthritis and joint pain.
-(14)
+Bone broths contain minerals in forms that your body can easily absorb, including calcium, magnesium, phosphorus, silicon, sulphur and others.
+They contain chondroitin sulphate and glucosamine, the compounds sold as pricey supplements to reduce inflammation, arthritis and joint pain.

 When following a diet without a lot of meats, nuts and seeds can make up the difference for protein and omega-3s.
 Add omega-3-rich walnuts to green leafy salads drizzled with olive oil for a satisfying anti-inflammatory meal, or grab a handful for an on-the-go snack.

-Phytonutrients can help protect against metabolic syndrome, cardiovascular problems and type 2 diabetes.
-And some phytonutrients in walnuts are hard to find in any other foods.
-(15)
+Phytonutrients can help protect against metabolic syndrome, cardiovascular problems and type 2 diabetes, and some phytonutrients in walnuts are hard to find in any other foods.

 11. Coconut oil

 So much can be written about the way herbs and oils work together to form anti-inflammatory partnerships.
-Lipids (fats) and spices create strong anti-inflammatory compounds, especially coconut oil and the components of turmeric (see #15).
-(16) In a study in India, the high levels of antioxidants present in virgin coconut oil reduced inflammation and healed arthritis more effectively than leading medications.
-(17)
+Lipids (fats) and spices create strong anti-inflammatory compounds, especially coconut oil and the components of turmeric (see No. 15).

 Also, oxidative stress and free radicals are the two biggest culprits of osteoporosis.
 Since coconut oil benefits include fighting such free radicals with its high levels of antioxidants, it’s a leading natural treatment for osteoporosis.

 Fatty acids found in nature are more balanced than the fats we typically consume in our typical diets.
-Chia seeds benefits, for example, offer both omega-3 and omega-6, which should be consumed in balance with one another.
-(18)
+Chia seeds, for example, offer both omega-3 and omega-6, which should be consumed in balance with one another.

 Chia seeds’ ability to reverse inflammation, regulate cholesterol and lower blood pressure make it extremely beneficial to consume for heart health.
-(19) Also, by reversing oxidative stress, someone is less likely to develop atherosclerosis when they’re regularly consuming chia seeds.
+Also, by reversing oxidative stress, someone is less likely to develop atherosclerosis if regularly consuming chia seeds.

 An excellent source of omega-3s and phytonutrients, flaxseeds benefits include being packed with antioxidants.
 Lignans are unique fiber-related polyphenols that provide us with antioxidant benefits for anti-aging, hormone balance and cellular health.
 Polyphenols support the growth of probiotics in the gut and may also help eliminate yeast and candida in the body.

 Turmeric’s primary compound, curcumin, is its active anti-inflammatory component.
-Documented for its affects against inflammation in numerous circumstances, turmeric health benefits prove invaluable in an anti-inflammatory diet.
-(21)
+Documented for its effects against inflammation in numerous circumstances in both human and animals, turmeric health benefits prove invaluable in an anti-inflammatory diet.

 Used fresh, dried, or in supplement form and extracts, ginger is another immune modulator that helps reduce inflammation caused by overactive immune responses.